tarwn/lessthandot-hugo/blogs/content/posts/2018-04-24-adding-user-managed-api-keys-to-asp-net-core-2-w-cosmos-db.md

 ### UI Screens

-Let&#8217;s start with the screens and work down the stack.
-I&#8217;ve created a new (and poorly named) `UserController` for the new screens.
+Let's start with the screens and work down the stack.
+I've created a new (and poorly named) `UserController` for the new screens.

 [SampleCosmosCore2App/Controllers/UserController.cs][3]